nehrachetan83/ChromoVision/C_to_BW/Readme.md

-This is a Color to Black and White image convertor in python using opencv_python library
+## This is a Color to Black and White image convertor in python using opencv_python library

--pip install opencv-python
+- pip install opencv-python
--python '.\ToBlack&White.py' 3
+- python '.\ToBlack&White.py' 3